6 incredible facts that will change the way you think about lobsters.

 6. Lobsters never get ‘old’!

-The fact that lobsters are voiceless in the human understanding of the word doesn’t mean we shouldn’t listen to what scientists are telling us about them.
-It is clear that lobsters are unique creatures who have social bonds, feel pain and anxiety, and experience life in many of the same ways that we do.
-Now, more than ever, it’s time to recognise that these extraordinary animals are as equally worthy of the care and protection we give to our household companions.
+Lobsters might be ‘voiceless’ in the human understanding of the word, but that doesn’t mean we shouldn’t listen to what scientists are telling us about them.
+It is clear that lobsters are unique animals who have social bonds, feel pain and anxiety, and experience life in many of the same ways that we do.

 GET YOUR FREE VEG STARTER KIT NOW